 And I still panic.
 Particularly when the characters I’ve created wake me up in the middle of the night insisting that the story line would be better if it goes in this direction (or that) and they whisper words, words that jolt me awake from my dreams to make sure I capture them in notes erratically typed on my cellphone.

 So, let’s re-write that entire scene, Emily, my characters whisper.
 Even though you’re not supposed to keep your cellphone on the bedside table.

-There are the lunch dates skipped, the sleep lost, the friends who just don’t get why all you do is sit at your desk and stare at a computer screen, wishing for the words to come.
+There are the lunch dates skipped, the sleep lost, the friends who just don’t get why all I do is sit at my desk and stare at a computer screen, wishing for the words to come.
 Any word.
 Please, just one to get the flow moving.
 And the friends who ask, “Where have you been lately?
-I haven’t seen you forever!”
+I haven’t seen you in forever!”

 And most frightening of all, there are the what-if’s.
 The fear that once you, the author, open your head up to the world, allowing all to see what goes on inside there, well then.
 What will the world think of you?

 But there is also freedom.
 Once a thought is processed and written, whether it be on my blog or in a point in a novel, it makes space for more thoughts, more creativity, more ability to stretch my mind in new directions.